 \section{Additional experimental details and results}

-This appendix provides a complete description of the Munchausen agents, it gives additional experimental details, and it proposes additional results and visualisations: \begin{itemize} \item Appx.~\ref{subappx:m-agent} provides a complete description of the Munchausen agents, as well as some additional details for the considered metrics (such as human scores for games not reported in the literature) and for the learning setting. \item Appx.~\ref{subappx:comparison} discusses the difference between playing $\varepsilon$-greedy and stochastic policies for Munchausen DQN. \item Appx.~\ref{subappx:settings} provides elements of comparison with the original ALE setting. \item Appx.~\ref{subappx:ablation} provides complementary results for the ablation study. \item Appx.~\ref{subappx:metrics} provides complementary comparison results. \end{itemize}
+This appendix provides a complete description of the Munchausen agents, it gives additional experimental details, and it proposes additional results and visualisations: \begin{itemize} \item Appx.~\ref{subappx:m-agent} provides a complete description of the Munchausen agents, as well as some additional details for the considered metrics (such as human scores for games not reported in the literature) and for the learning setting. \item Appx.~\ref{subappx:comparison} discusses the difference between playing $\varepsilon$-greedy and stochastic policies for Munchausen DQN. \item Appx.~\ref{subappx:n_steps} discusses the diffrence between using $1$-step or $3$-steps returns in M-IQN. \item Appx.~\ref{subappx:settings} provides elements of comparison with the original ALE setting. \item Appx.~\ref{subappx:ablation} provides complementary results for the ablation study. \item Appx.~\ref{subappx:metrics} provides complementary comparison results. \end{itemize}